holepunchto/pear-docs/building-blocks/hyperdht.md

 {
   // Who sent the response?
   from: { id, host, port },
-  // What address they responded to (i.e., your address)
+  // What address they responded to
   to: { host, port },
   // List of peers announcing under this topic
   peers: [ { publicKey, nodes: [{ host, port }, ...] } ]